JustineSalinas/JustineSalinas/README.md

 * **PharmaTrack** - Project Manager and Lead Developer for an automated attendance system.
 * **Commit** - Solo-built agile workspace for developers combining Pomodoro focus sessions, a Markdown code journal, and task management with Supabase persistence and PWA offline support.
+* **Solmate** - Web-based financial and telemetry dashboard that bridges the gap between hardware conversion and capital.
+It acts as the digital brain for the E-Bangka.
 * **SignSync** - An AI-Driven Real-Time Sign Language to Text/Speech Translator for Public Service Kiosks.